axe-api/docs/docs/advanced/ioc/index.md

 ### `singleton(name, callback)`

-In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance. [\*](https://en.wikipedia.org/wiki/Singleton_pattern).
-With this method, you can define a singleton relationship with your object.
+In software engineering, the singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance. <a href="https://en.wikipedia.org/wiki/Singleton_pattern" target="_blank" rel="noreferrer">[\*]</a> With this method, you can define a singleton relationship with your object.

 ```ts
 import { IoCService } from "axe-api";